brgaines/brgaines.github.io/research/index.md

 ### Publications
 Balko, J., Wilson, S., Lewbart, G., **Gaines, B**., and Posner, L. (2017).
-“Propofol as an Immersion Anesthetic and in a Minimum Anesthetic Concentration (MAC) Reduction Model In Goldfish (Carassius Auratus),”  Journal of Zoo and Wildlife Medicine, forthcoming.
+“Propofol as an Immersion Anesthetic and in a Minimum Anesthetic Concentration (MAC) Reduction Model In Goldfish (Carassius Auratus),”  *Journal of Zoo and Wildlife Medicine*, forthcoming.

 Jarrett, M., Bailey, K., Messenger, K., Prange, T., **Gaines, B**., and Posner, L. (2016).
-“Recovery of Horses from Heneral Anesthesia Following Induction with Either Propofol or Midazolam Followed by Ketamine,”  Journal of the American Veterinary Medical Association, forthcoming.
+“Recovery of Horses from Heneral Anesthesia Following Induction with Either Propofol or Midazolam Followed by Ketamine,”  *Journal of the American Veterinary Medical Association*, forthcoming.

 Muller, C., **Gaines, B**., et al. (2016).
-“Evaluation of Clinical Metrololgy Instrument in Dogs with Osteoarthritis.”
-Journal of Veterinary Internal Medicine, 30(3), 836-846.
+“Evaluation of Clinical Metrololgy Instrument in Dogs with Osteoarthritis.”  *Journal of Veterinary Internal Medicine*, 30(3), 836-846.

 Jarque, A., and **Gaines, B**.
 (2013). "[Regulation and the Composition of CEO Pay](https://www.richmondfed.org/publications/research/economic_quarterly/2012/q4/pdf/jarque.pdf)." *Federal Reserve Bank of Richmond Economic Quarterly*, 98(4), 309-348. [[BibTeX](http://brgaines.github.io/research/jarquegaines12.bib)]